Interpretable ML for High-Frequency Execution: Application: optimal order placement

-Would we trade this strategy?
-We observed the resulting optimal order placement tactics often post limit orders near the best opposite price such that we are almost certain to save the high taker fees of CEXs.
-While posting a limit order in the spread guarantees a higher execution probability, this action brings a risk to the table: the aggressiveness of other agents or, in other words, the instantaneous volatility of the best opposite price.
-Let us go back to the framework in which an agent is willing to buy a certain amount of a small tick asset such as BTC-USD on Coinbase.
-If the algorithm quotes a bid price inside the spread, there is no guarantee that between the moment the update message is sent by the exchange and the time the optimal distance is computed and the resulting order is sent, other agents have not quoted a new ask price inside the spread too.
-In such cases, crossing this new best ask price would generate additional trading costs since the limit order would turn into a marketable order and incur taker fees - remind that the taker fee in Coinbase is 5 basis points whereas the maker fee is 0 basis point, provided that the monthly traded volume is sufficiently high.
-This latency-induced risk should be integrated in the cost function of the trading algorithm to penalize extreme aggressiveness.\\
+In the case of small tick assets, we observed the resulting optimal order placement policy can place limit orders inside the spread.
+While posting a limit order in the spread guarantees a higher execution probability, this action brings a risk to the table: the instantaneous volatility of the best opposite price.
+Let us go back to the framework in which an agent is willing to buy a certain amount of a small tick asset.
+If the algorithm inserts an order inside the spread, there is no guarantee that between the moment the update message is sent by the exchange and the time the optimal distance is computed and the resulting order is sent, \textit{i.e.} which is commonly called the tick-to-trade latency, other agents have not quoted a new ask price inside the spread too.
+Hence, crossing this new best ask price would generate additional transaction costs since the limit order would instantly become a marketable order, incurring taker fees.
+This latency risk should be integrated in the cost function of the trading algorithm in order to penalize extreme aggressiveness.

-To provide food for thought about modeling such a risk in our framework, let us denote by $\ell>0$ the latency of the algorithm, \textit{i.e.} the time in seconds that separates the moment the message is sent by the venue, processed by the matching engine and the time the order resulting from the execution tactics is posted in the LOB.
-We suppose in the rest of the discussion that $\ell$ is negligible compared to the time horizon $T$, for example $\frac{\ell}{T}<10^{-2}$.
-This condition is not only necessary because the performance of high-frequency strategies vanishes with a high latency, but is also arranging because it allows us to assert:
+To provide food for thought about modeling such a risk in our framework, let us denote by $\ell>0$ the tick-to-quote latency of the algorithm, \textit{i.e.} the time in seconds that separates the moment the message is sent by the venue, processed by the matching engine and the time the order resulting from the execution tactics is posted in the LOB.
+We suppose in the rest of the discussion that $\ell$ is negligible compared to the time horizon $T$, for example $\frac{\ell}{T}<10^{-3}$.
+This condition is not only necessary because the performance of high-frequency strategies vanishes with respect to latency, but is also convenient because we can assume

 where $\square\ind\triangle$ stands for “$\square$ and $\triangle$ are independent random variables”.\\